AhmedAbdelhamid19/Mentors/README.md

 ### - mentor should provide way to contact
 ### - mentor must verfy his knowlege and experience
 ### - it's the responsibility of the student to check that the mentor deserve the payment
+### - student can rate the mentor and system calc total rate of the mentor